SAFEERHYDER/Interfacing-TDS-Sensor-with-Arduino/README.md

+Recomendation for GitHub Project Management:
+1. First Introduce your project, propoerly.
+2. Then, create headings for different parts of the project.
+3. Last, Create Bi-Weekly milestones with Evidence

 # Interfacing-TDS-Sensor-with-Arduino
 The TDS Sensor is interfaced with microcontroller Arduino  to get the TDS value of water to check its quality